benmizel/mrtodo-api/README.md

 **DELETE /task/delete/:id**

 - Delete a task.

 Parameters:
-- task id: taken from a dynamic url for specific task
+- task id: taken from a dynamic URL for a specific task.
-- accessToken: taken from cookie and header to prove authentication and makes sure the task deletion is only for their tasks.
+- accessToken: taken from cookie and header to prove authentication and make sure the task deletion is only for their tasks.

 Response:
 ```